fp7mplane/protocol-ri/mplane/README.md

 # Components
 This section contains a short HOWTO for each component.

-## Component-initiated worklow - general discussion
+## Component-initiated workflow - general discussion
 Please note,  that a ```supervisor``` must operate as a prerequisite during the ```client initiated``` testing.
 For both cases the ```MPLANE_CONF_DIR``` needs to be exported.

 The aforementioned prerequisites can be stated by executing